PART 19 — SMALL BUSINESS PROGRAMS

 (4) Review and Approval Period:

-(i) The Office of Small Business Programs has five (5) business days from submission of a fully complete and correct DD Form 2579 to render a final decision.
+(i) The Office of Small Business Programs has five (5) business days (not including date of submission) of a fully complete and correct DD Form 2579 to render a final decision.

-(ii) Urgent requirements and requests for expedited approval of the DD Form 2579 shall be submitted directly to the Director, Office of Small Business Programs email account via a Branch Chief.
+(ii) Requests for expedited approval of the DD Form 2579 shall be submitted directly to the personal email account of the Director, Office of Small Business Programs via a Branch Chief or Division Chief.
 Insert “Expedite” in the subject line of the email and provide an explanation of the urgency in the body of the email.

 (iii) In accordance with the DISA and SBA Plans of Operations, all requirements over $5 million NOT set aside for small business shall be forwarded by the Office of Small Business Programs to the SBA PCR for review.
 The Office of Small Business Programs has five (5) business days from submission of a complete, correct DD Form 2579 to review and forward the DD Form 2579 to the appropriate SBA PCR.
 The SBA PCR has five (5) business days for DITCO Scott-Area 4 (Midwest) and DITCO PAC-Area VI (Hawaii), and seven (7) business days for DITCO NCR-Area 2 (East Coast), to review the DD Form 2579 and accompanying documentation and render a final decision.
 Allow for a total of twelve business days for a final decision.